WebReflection/uhtml/README.md

 ### How To Use µhtml

-Install the module via `npm i uhtml` and consume it as such:
+Install the module via `npm i uhtml` and consume it like so:

 ```js
 import {render, html, svg} from 'uhtml';